pixelwrap/laravel/readme.md

 - Push your branch to your forked repository `git push origin your-feature-branch`
 - Open a pull request to the main repository’s main branch.

 Thank you for contributing!
-We appreciate your help in improving the PixelWrap Laravel package.
-If you have any questions or run into issues, feel free to ask for help in the issues section of the repository.
+We appreciate your help in improving the PixelWrap.

+If you have any questions or run into issues, feel free to ask for help in the issues section of this repository.